srigurukkal/Azuremultimodel/README.md

 **Make sure all the resources created beforehand.**

 Local testing is possible by pointing your local react app to local function app.
-Below environment variables can be retrieved from Azure portal from the corresponding resource setting pages.
+Below environment variables can be retrieved from Azure portal as they created from the corresponding resource setting pages.

 **Environment variables needed-frontend-reactapp:**
         private static readonly string CosmosEndpoint = Environment.GetEnvironmentVariable("CosmosDbEndpoint");